PhilippJo/Metadataschema4DAPHNE/README.md

 ---
 ### Contribute
-For contributions, disscussions or bug reports [click here](https://github.com/PhilippJo/Metadataschema4DAPHNE-UCP08-/issues/new/choose) and file an issue!
+For contributions, disscussions or bug reports [click here](https://github.com/PhilippJo/Metadataschema4DAPHNE-UCP08-/issues/new/choose) and file an issue or clone the repo and start a pull request!
 This would be highly appreciated.

 ---
 By TaskArea 1 DAPHNE4NFDI (DAten aus PHotonen und Neutronen Experimenten). (https://www.daphne4nfdi.de/)